gsoft-inc/wl-squide/docs/guides/setup-msw.md

 Don't forget to mark the registration function as `async` since there's a dynamic import.
 !!!

+## Setup a local module

+Follow the same steps as for a [remote module](#setup-a-remote-module).

 ## Try it :rocket:

 Update a page component code to fetch the `/api/character/1` fake API endpoint, then start the application in development mode using the `dev` script.
 You should notice that the data has been fetched from the MSW request handler.

-> In Chrome devtools, the status code for a successful network call to an MSW request handler will be `200 OK (from service worker)`.
+> In Chrome [devtools](https://developer.chrome.com/docs/devtools/), the status code for a successful network call that has been handled by an MSW request handler will be `200 OK (from service worker)`.